 For example, there may be reasonable potential for toxicity per the Provisions, but not per current assessment methods.
 The Provisions would require such dischargers to conduct routine monitoring.
 If routine monitoring reveals persistent toxicity in the effluent the discharger may implement controls to address that toxicity.
 Similarly, under the Provisions, some dischargers will need to increase their routine monitoring frequency for chronic toxicity.
 An increase in the routine monitoring frequency may discover aquatic toxicity, whereas less frequent monitoring under current conditions may not.

-The use the TST approach is not anticipated to result in an increase in the number of exceedances, compared to current statistical approaches such as the NOEC.
+The use of the TST approach is not anticipated to result in an increase in the number of exceedances, compared to current statistical approaches such as the NOEC.
 However, for a small number of tests, the TST approach may determine a different outcome than other statistical approaches.

 The Provisions include maximum daily and median monthly effluent limitations which will result in a violation when exceeded.
 For some dischargers the numeric effluent limitations in the Provisions may result in an increase in the number of violations for the facility.
 This is because many of the non-storm water NPDES permits throughout the state include only numeric triggers, which require a discharger to take some action when they are exceeded, but do not result in a violation.